syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/EJ2_ASP.NETCORE/visual-studio-integration/check-for-updates.md

     ![update](images/update.png)

-3. You can download the Syncfusion Essential Studio from the Syncfusion website by selecting **Download**.
+3. You can download the Syncfusion Essential Studio&reg; from the Syncfusion website by selecting **Download**.